Visual Studio SDK glossary

 DocView.
 It also implements

-An editor that is not specific to the IDE, such as Microsoft Word.
+external editor An editor that isn't specific to the IDE, such as Microsoft Word.
 It has been registered through its own mechanisms and can be used outside the IDE.
 If this editor can be embedded, it appears within a window in the IDE.
-If it cannot be embedded, a separate top-level window is created.
+If it can't be embedded, a separate top-level window is created.

-A component that uses a modeless top-level window and can operate effectively as a stand-alone application window, but is implemented as an in-process object.
+independent top-level component A component that uses a modeless top-level window and can operate effectively as a stand-alone application window, but is implemented as an in-process object.
 Therefore, an independent top-level component must coordinate modality and message loop services with the IDE.
-In-process objects do not have their own message loop.
+In-process objects don't have their own message loop.

-The information provider is a module that can lookup keywords and return a list of topics, in the form of
+information provider The information provider is a module that can look up keywords and return a list of topics, in the form of

 IVsUserContextItemobjects.
 To provide F1 and lookup keyword items for the information provider, register your compiled Help file (.HxS) with the system.
-The Help topics in these files are used to provide the list of topics displayed in the Dynamic Help window and shown whether a user presses F1.
+The Help topics in these files provide the list of topics displayed in the Dynamic Help window and shown whether a user presses F1.

 IOleInPlaceComponentinterface to manage a window that is visually contained within a document window owned by the IDE.
-In-place components do not participate in standard OLE menu-merging; instead they integrate their user interface elements into the IDE.
+In-place components don't participate in standard OLE menu-merging; instead they integrate their user interface elements into the IDE.

 There are two types of in-place components: hardwired in-place components and component controls.